-When you are hurt, connect with the mentors, coaches and friends who listen well, let you feel and express and won’t let you forget it makes perfect sense that you’re upset right now.
+When you are hurt, connect with the mentors, coaches or friends who listen well, let you feel and express and won’t let you forget it makes perfect sense that you’re upset right now.
 Just make sure you keep moving forward to Steps 3 through 8.

 Step 3.
 Listen to yourself.

 What do you wish that person would say?
-Write a letter including everything you need to hear, as if the person was taking responsibility for their actions.
+Write a letter including everything you need to hear as if the person was taking responsibility for their actions.
 If they were really healthy emotionally, they would actually say all of those things to you.
 Then, remind yourself there’s a whole life outside of this situation waiting for you.
 What could you read or listen to that inspires you?
 What plans could you make that would bring you joy?

 Step 4.
 Own your sh#*t.

 Emotional adulthood is reflected in your choices, in how you behave, especially when you’re hurt.
-Rather than attack, blame, ridicule, feel self-righteious, and get resentful, choose behaviors you are proud of.
+Rather than attack, blame, ridicule, feel self-righteous, and get resentful, choose behaviors you are proud of.
 Knowing how crappy it feels when someone else doesn’t own their part, be sure you’re a person in the world who does.
 Double down on your commitment to being accountable (and, if you’re a parent, raise people who take responsibility, too).

 Step 5.
-Suspend judgement.
+Suspend judgment.

-Others aren’t taking responsibility, but your judgement and non-acceptance of the situation is holding YOU back.
+Others aren’t taking responsibility, but your judgment and non-acceptance of the situation is holding YOU back.
 When we stop judging and accept others as they are, we can funnel our energy into something more productive.
 They’ve made their choices.
-Now what choices will you make that reflect the emotionally intelligent, capable, kind person you want to be in the world?
+Now, what choices will you make that reflect the emotionally intelligent, capable, kind person you want to be in the world?
 This question tees you up for Step 6.

 Step 6.
 Become the hero.

-The words we use in our internal dialogue to describe what happened have a huge impact on our brain-body chemistry.
+The words we use in our internal dialogue to describe what happened has a huge impact on our brain-body chemistry.
 Spend a few minutes with this question: Which one of these phrases puts you in a power position: “I feel hurt” or “She hurt me”?
 When we have an internal story that puts us in the role of victim, we drain our energy and disempower ourselves.
 Retell it, but with yourself as the hero this time.
-For example, own your own feelings and explore responses and choices that put you in the driver’s seat: “I feel hurt by this so I’m going to: ask more questions… confront this situation head on… keep an open mind here… notice that this is the best they are capable of in this moment… recognize they are on their own path of emotional maturity… use this as an opportunity to practice a skill I’d like to cultivate in myself… give myself some space to process… be grateful I am able to see beyond this to the bigger picture…” Putting yourself in a place of empowerment is how to make the shift out of a negative spiral and into a leadership position in the situation.
+For example, own your own feelings and explore responses and choices that put you in the driver’s seat: “I feel hurt by this so I’m going to: ask more questions… confront this situation head on… keep an open mind here… notice that this is the best they are capable of at this moment… recognize they are on their own path of emotional maturity… use this as an opportunity to practice a skill I’d like to cultivate in myself… give myself some space to process… be grateful I am able to see beyond this to the bigger picture…” Putting yourself in a place of empowerment is how to make the shift out of a negative spiral and into a leadership position in the situation.